lab319/DNAm_prediction_CT_PT/README.md

 (2) Define file names of output predicted DNA methylation values for target tissue.
 For example, 'LR_target.txt' is the predicted DNA methylation values of target tissue using linear regression model, 'SVM_target.txt' is the predicted DNA methylation values of target tissue using SVM, 'XGBoost_target.txt' is the predicted DNA methylation values of target tissue using XGBoost.

-(3) Now, you can run the 'single-CpG-based_LR.py', 'single-CpG-based_SVM', and 'single-CpG-based_XGBoost' program where under the 'model_construction' folder.
+(3) Now, you can run the 'single-CpG-based_LR.py', 'single-CpG-based_SVM.py', and 'single-CpG-based_XGBoost.py' program where under the 'model_construction' folder.

 (4) After the program is excuted, you can obtain the predicted DNA methylation values of these CpG sites provided by us under the 'output_DNAm_data' folder.